AI4SCR/ai4bmr-datasets/paper.md

 # Conclusion

-`SpatialOmicsNet` lowers the technical barrier to working with spatial proteomics data by providing unified, open access to several published datasets and processing routines.
+`SpatialProteomicsNet` lowers the technical barrier to working with spatial proteomics data by providing unified, open access to several published datasets and processing routines.
 Its modular design and standardized outputs make it a practical tool for researchers developing computational methods in spatial biology.
 We welcome contributions and extensions from the community and envision this package as a foundation for reproducible spatial proteomics analysis.